uikit/uikit-site/docs/pages/less.md

 @import "my-theme/_import.less";
 ```

-Your theme folder has one file which imports all single component customizations, `custom/my-theme/_import.less`:
+Your theme folder has one file that imports all single component customizations, `custom/my-theme/_import.less`:

 ```less
 @import "accordion.less";